 FOSA members who are designated by the Board of Directors as such respondents must conform to a set of guidelines.
 A copy of these guidelines can be viewed by clicking: Social Media Guidelines.

-Dr. Nicholas F. Bellantoni served as the state archaeologist with the Connecticut State Museum of Natural History and Archaeology Center in the College of Liberal Arts & Sciences at the University of Connecticut (UConn).
+Dr. Nicholas F. Bellantoni is emeritus Connecticut State Archaeologist and an associate research professor in the Department of Anthropology in the University of Connecticut.
+He served as the state archaeologist with the Connecticut State Museum of Natural History and Archaeology Center in the College of Liberal Arts & Sciences at the University of Connecticut.
+He earned his BA in Anthropology at the Central Connecticut State University and his MA in Anthropology at University of Connecticut.
 He received his doctorate in Anthropology from UConn in 1987 and was shortly thereafter appointed state archaeologist.
 He retired from that position in 2014, being replaced by Dr. Brian D. Jones.

 In addition, he participated in an extensive series of talks around the state, on subjects ranging from the archaeological history of Native American tribes for the past several thousand years, forensic archaeology, even garden archaeology; as well as field trips to various archaeological and geologic sites of interest.
 An engaging and popular speaker, he expects to continue to give talks (on a reduced schedule!) for the forseeable future; and they will be included on this web site's Upcoming Events page.